Health in Nicaragua

 Nicaragua is the poorest country in the Western hemisphere after Haiti.
 It is still striving to overcome the effects of dictatorship, civil war and natural disasters.
 Like much of Latin America, extreme inequality exists.

 46.2% of the population are currently forced to live below the poverty line.
-And of those who live in rural areas, almost 70% live below the poverty line.
+In rural areas, this number reaches almost 70%.

 Health Poverty Action has been present in Nicaragua since 1993.
 We currently focus on the North Caribbean Coast Autonomous Region (RACCN; formerly known as the North Atlantic Autonomous Region) in the north-east of the country.
 The region is home to a large indigenous population that has historically been marginalised by the central government.